Skip to content

 Upgrade Terraform

-Use the following commands to upgrade Terraform in Windows
+Use the following commands to upgrade Terraform in Windows and macOS.

-# verify the installation by running
+# Verify the installation by running

 terraform --version

-# update to the latest version of Terraform in Mac OS
+# Update to the latest version of Terraform in macOS

 brew update